Featuring Magnascent (Nascent) Iodine

 Don’t Worry About Overdosing on Magnascent Iodine

 If you are worried about taking too much iodine, you needn’t be too concerned, as long as you stay within reasonable amounts as suggested here.
-If you take more iodine than your body wants, it will simply excrete the excess in your urine.
+If you take more iodine than your body wants, it will excrete the excess in your urine, although with Magnascent Iodine.
 Please keep in mind that Dr. Brownstein, who has extensively researched Iodine in regard to human health recommends 50 mg to 60 mg of standard Iodine supplements daily for a year to correct Iodine deficiency (equivalent to more than a hundred drops of Magnascent Iodine daily).

 Divided Doses of Magnascent Iodine Are Best

 To the extend possible with your daily schedule, for efficient use of Magnascent Iodine, we recommend that you divide your dosage of Iodine into several (two to five) doses per day, rather than just one large dose.
 This is because the body uses it for a period of two to three hours before it loses the nascent state; therefore, dividing up the amount gives it a longer time to be active in the body.